 Why do we get pregnancy insomnia?

 Hormones are typically the culprit as is true for other pregnancy related issues like pregnancy acne, constipation, and other strange pregnancy ailments.
-Changing hormones can cause snoring, frequent bathroom trips, heartburn and congestion which can make it difficult to sleep.
+Changing hormones can cause snoring, frequent bathroom trips, restless leg syndrome, heartburn and congestion which can make it difficult to sleep.

 One reason may be that you’re waking up more often to use the bathroom, so you have more chances throughout the night to have trouble getting back to sleep.